pbhu1024/awesome-augmented-language-model/README.md

 ### Extra Modality
+- Shukor, Mustafa and Dancette, Corentin and Cord, Matthieu, **eP-ALM: Efficient Perceptual Augmentation of Language Models**, 2023 [[Paper]](http://arxiv.org/abs/2303.11403)

+- Zhao, Ruochen and Chen, Hailin and Wang, Weishi and Jiao, Fangkai and Do, Xuan Long and Qin, Chengwei and Ding, Bosheng and Guo, Xiaobao and Li, Minzhi and Li, Xingxuan and Joty, Shafiq, **Retrieving Multimodal Information for Augmented Generation: A Survey**, 2023 [[Paper]](http://arxiv.org/abs/2303.10868)

+- Zhu, Deyao and Chen, Jun and Haydarov, Kilichbek and Shen, Xiaoqian and Zhang, Wenxuan and Elhoseiny, Mohamed, **ChatGPT Asks, BLIP-2 Answers: Automatic Questioning Towards Enriched Visual Descriptions**, 2023 [[Paper]](http://arxiv.org/abs/2303.06594)

+- Zhao, Xufeng and Li, Mengdi and Weber, Cornelius and Hafez, Muhammad Burhan and Wermter, Stefan, **Chat with the Environment: Interactive Multimodal Perception using Large Language Models**, 2023 [[Paper]](https://arxiv.org/abs/2303.08268v1)

+- Driess, Danny and Xia, Fei and Sajjadi, Mehdi S. M. and Lynch, Corey and Chowdhery, Aakanksha and Ichter, Brian and Wahid, Ayzaan and Tompson, Jonathan and Vuong, Quan and Yu, Tianhe and Huang, Wenlong and Chebotar, Yevgen and Sermanet, Pierre and Duckworth, Daniel and Levine, Sergey and Vanhoucke, Vincent and Hausman, Karol and Toussaint, Marc and Greff, Klaus and Zeng, Andy and Mordatch, Igor and Florence, Pete, **PaLM-E: An Embodied Multimodal Language Model**, 2023 [[Paper]](http://arxiv.org/abs/2303.03378)

 - Wu, Chenfei and Yin, Shengming and Qi, Weizhen and Wang, Xiaodong and Tang, Zecheng and Duan, Nan, **Visual ChatGPT: Talking, Drawing and Editing with Visual Foundation Models**, 2023 [[Paper]](https://arxiv.org/abs/2303.04671)

 - Camposampiero, Giacomo and Houmard, Loic and Estermann, Benjamin and Mathys, Joël and Wattenhofer, Roger, **Visual Abstraction and Reasoning through Language**, 2023 [[Paper]](http://arxiv.org/abs/2303.04091)